WILDING THE URBAN GARDEN

 Wordsworth loved Lesser Celandine so much that he wrote an ode to it.
 The plant is also known as Pilewort – you can guess what that’s helpful for.
 Perhaps Wordsworth had special reason to be grateful to the plant.

-Late last night Cherry took our dog Rosa out.
-In the garden Rosa started barking at something – it was a large hedgehog; she had never seen one of these.
+Late last night I took our dog Rosa out.
+In the garden she started barking at something – it was a large hedgehog; she had never seen one.
 We watched the animal from a distance – excitedly.
 A hedgehog visiting your wildlife garden is something you try to provide the right conditions for, but whether it happens is beyond your control.